In the writing world, your "Platform" is the broad term for "the people who listen to you."

 Write regularly.
 Once you have their attention, don't fall off the face of the earth.
 Decide on a realistic time frame for your posts, and commit to it.
 I recommend one or two posts a week, and some people choose one or two specific days when they will always post something new.
 (If you're just getting started and you're feeling prolific, write a bunch of posts and schedule them in advance.)

 Pay attention to what gets traffic.
 Your readers will show you what they like, and their affection shows up in blog traffic.
 Watch what gets shares, likes, and comments.
-Do they like when you’re funny?
+Do they like when you're funny?
 Insightful?
 Political?
 Lean in that direction.
+You can provide feedback and an email subscription form on your website, which you can use to generate an idea about what interests your readers.
+You can compile the data collected through these forms by using services such as simplelists or another listserve tool of your liking.
+You can use the information to create similar posts in the future.

 Have a *very small* editing committee.
 I have one or two people who read everything as I post it, and they are quick to let me know.
 "Hey, T?
 You sound angry today."
 Or, "Typo in paragraph three."
 Or, "I'm not sure that's how you want this to read."
 These people are worth their weight in gold and lattes.